vyuldashev/laravel-queue-rabbitmq/README.md

 ## Support Policy

+Only the latest version will get new features.
+Bug fixes will be provided using the following scheme:

 | Package Version | Laravel Version | Bug Fixes Until     |
 |-----------------|-----------------|---------------------|
 | 6.0             | 5.5             | August 30th, 2019   |